rokmohar/alexa-assistant/readme.md

 ![alt text](screenshots/app_remove.jpeg)

 7. If you want local searches to work then you will need to set a home and work address as per these instructions :- https://support.google.com/maps/answer/3093979?co=GENIE.Platform%3DDesktop&hl=en

-# S3 BUCKET BUCKET INFORMATION

-The skill will automatically create an S3 bucket using the name set in the S3_BUCKET environmental variable.
-This will contain a publicly accessible mp3 file, with an S3 object name which is the same as the bucket.
-This file contains the response from the Google Assistant API which Alexa plays as part of an SSML response.
-As this file must be public inorder for Alexa to play it, it's recommended, as per the setup instructions, that the bucket is given a completely random name to provide limited security through obfuscation.

 The S3 bucket can be accessed from your AWS account at any time from AWS https://console.aws.amazon.com/s3/